janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 # TypeScript Marionette Todo App

 Todo app written in TypeScript and using Marionette.
-Created to learn about combining these two technologies and the latest build tools.
-Heavily inspired by TodoMVC, but diverging from that project, especially by using Bootstrap instead of the default markup and CSS.
+Created to learn about Backbone and Marionette and how it could be possible to use TypeScript with that framework.
+This is not meant as a reference implementation for building Marionette applications.
+Heavily inspired by TodoMVC.

 ## Set Up